Youssou Diop

-Youssou Diop (born 5 May 1980 in Ziguinchor, Senegal) is a Senegalese retired footballer.
+Youssou Diop (born 5 May 1980) is a Senegalese retired footballer.

 England

-Continuing his career at Kidderminster Harriers from August to November 2004, Diop was described as 'fast' and mobile' and was on target twice, with both goals coming in preseason, including a long shot to go down 2-1 to Gloucester.
+Continuing his career at Kidderminster Harriers from August to November 2004, Diop was described as 'fast' and mobile' and was on target twice, with both goals coming in preseason, including a long shot to go down 2–1 to Gloucester.
 However, he refused treatment from physiotherapist Jim Conway despite receiving an injury at Grimsby's Blundell Park ground on 20 November.
 Conway stated that fans were making spurious claims about the incident, exaggerating the facts as a result.